bafnetwork/web3ttt/content/teacher-training-track/06-deploying-to-testnet/index.md

 And with any luck, we'll be able to see [our contract on the Rinkeby testnet](https://rinkeby.etherscan.io/address/0xd404253b132af251366e113be5f2c98004c1bcde)!

 ![Contract deployed to the Rinkeby testnet as shown on Etherscan.io](./etherscan-contract.png)

+## Project Status Update

+Deploy your dapp on a testnet (not necessarily Rinkeby) and show it off to the class!
+Be prepared to demonstrate and explain the deployment process you built in detail.